My books, wherever they reach,

 Date Taken: November 18th 2020

-The name of the painting has been given to us by the artist in the same way as with the above, Magical Powers.
+The title of the painting has been passed down to us from the artist in the same manner as for

 Dimensions: 65 x 55